Gordonby/Snippets/AzureDevOps/PR-Check-Gate/README.md

 ![overview.png](overview.png)

 *Components*
-1. A Sample `pipeline` file is provided in this directory, it'll create the Environment stubs for you in Azure DevOps.
+1. A [azure-pipelines.yml](Sample `pipeline` file is provided), it'll create the Environment stubs for you in Azure DevOps.
 If you're using your own existing pipeline file, make sure to declare an `Environment`
 1. A deployed `Azure Function` (of type PowerShell), which uses [this PowerShell script](Posh-AzFunction-ValidatePRPolicyFromBuildId.ps1).
 You won't need to change this code, as the variable components will be defined in your Environment Approval Gate.
 1. An `Environment approval gate`, defined to call the Azure Function.
 A [sample configuration image](EnvApprovalFunctionConfig.png) is provided in this folder.